SolidOS/solidos/README.md

 Progressively, the mashlib evolved to allow types of data for personal information management (contacts, etc) and social (chat, shared documents, issue tracking, music, photos) and also as a file browser for a Solid-compatible personal data store (files, folders, and sharing).
 Now, the mashlib is a general-purpose tool for doing all kinds of useful things.

 It is an extensible platform, and is never finished.
+Do help!

 ## Goals